-Place your berries in a bowl and add about a tablespoon of margarine.
-Sprinkle 1/2 C sugar over them.
+Place your fresh or frozen berries in a bowl.
+Add about a tablespoon of butter and sprinkle 1/2 cup of sugar over them.

 Heat these in the microwave for about a minute or two, until the butter is melted and the berries are warm.